Pellotech/Rude-remindersapp/replit.md

 ✅ NEW: Advanced Features Organization - Organized voice characters, attachments, motivational quotes, notification options, and quick settings into individual collapsible dropdowns in reminder form.
 ✅ NEW: Reminder History Migration - Moved "Your Stats" and "Your Reminders History" from main page to dedicated settings category "YOUR REMINDER HISTORY" for cleaner main interface.
 ✅ NEW: Multi-Day Scheduling Integration - Added toggle switch to main scheduling section enabling multi-day selection with red highlighting and unique responses per day.
+✅ NEW: DeepSeek AI Integration - COMPLETED: Replaced templated responses with dynamic DeepSeek API integration for truly fresh, personalized motivational messages.
+AI generates unique, context-aware responses based on task content, time of day, user preferences, and rudeness level.
+No more repetitive templates!
 ✅ NEW: AI Context System Enhancement - COMPLETED: Streamlined context system from free-text input to category-based selection (Work, Family, Health, etc.) for more focused and effective AI responses.
 Frontend-backend connection verified working.
 Mobile Development: ✅ COMPLETED - Successfully converted to iOS/Android mobile apps using Capacitor.
 Enhancement Features: ✅ COMPLETED - Implemented comprehensive user personalization system with: